-In case you can’t tell, it’s a massive sandwich and could easily be split between two people.
-There are actually two chicken breast filets between the Ciabatta bread.
+In case you can’t tell, it’s a massive sandwich that could easily be split between two people.
+There are two chicken breast filets between the Ciabatta bread.

-I kind of forgot how large his sandwich was and ordered one to take back to my guest room one evening when I was working on the resort review.
+On a different visit, I had forgotten how large this sandwich was and ordered one to take back to my room one evening.

-I ordered mine plain, which turned out to be a good option for me.
-Since there was no way I could eat the entire thing, I was able to store it in the room fridge and reheat it later.
+I ordered mine plain, which turned out to be a good option.
+Since there was no way I could eat the entire thing, I stored it in the room fridge and reheated it later.

 My mom picked up a Caesar salad out of the grab-and-go section.
 The salad was an okay offering, but she said it wasn’t anything to write home about.

-On this visit, I went with the Turkey and Avocado Club.
+On this visit, I went with the turkey and avocado club sandwich.
 It’s a delightful sandwich if you like avocado.
-You can probably tell all the portion sizes are pretty significant here.
+You can probably tell all the portion sizes are pretty significant.

-On another stay, I had the Tamarind Pork sandwich (not pictured).
+On another visit, I had the Tamarind pork sandwich (not pictured).
 The pulled pork was tasty, but my only complaint was the sauce made the bread pretty soggy.
 You’ll want to eat it fast.

 Lastly, The Mara has several fun options for kids’ meals.
 I often order a kids’ meal and highly recommend those with a light appetite or on a budget to do the same.

-Most of the Disney resort restaurants usually have a specialty cupcake.
-The African Sunshine cupcake was on display when I was taking pictures for this review.
+Most of the resort restaurants usually have a specialty cupcake.
+The African Sunshine cupcake was on display when I took pictures for this review.